amattn/RealLifePDFScrollView/README.markdown

 version 0.2

 Simple sample code to display pdfs.
+Currently built for iOS 5 w/ ARC.

 This ScrollView subclass shows how to display multi-page PDFs with support for: